Techtonica/curriculum/projects/db-modeling-assignment.md

 ## Bonus Queries

-1. Find the user with the most Hearts
+1. Find the user with the most Hearts across all their photos
 1. Find the photo with the most Hearts
-1.

 ## Bonus